Cannabis Induced Psychosis Symptoms and Treatment

 1. Disassociation

-Disassociation is a sense or perception that a person is not actually connected to the world around them, often feeling as if they’re not in their body or that the things around them are not real.
+Disassociation is a sense or perception that a person is not actually connected to the world around them.
+This feels as if a person is not in their body or that the things around them are not real.

 2. Hallucinations